INDICATION

 You and your doctor will decide on a plan to keep urate crystals from building up again.2

-FLARES, REACTIONS + SIDE EFFECTS
+FLARES, ADVERSE REACTIONS, AND SIDE EFFECTS

 • Could I still have flares after starting KRYSTEXXA?